brunozc/brunozc.github.io/content/pages/software.md

 ## Numerical models
 ### Scatter
-[Scatter](https://bitbucket.org/DeltaresGEO/scatter/) is a 3D FEM model that models wave propagation on spatial varying subsoil.
+[Scatter](https://bitbucket.org/DeltaresGEO/scatter/) is a 3D FEM model that models wave propagation on spatial varying subsurface.

 _Wave propagation on random media_:
 ![](/RF_theta1_ani1.gif)

-With Scatter it is also possible to model the passage of trains on spatial varying subsoil.
+With Scatter it is also possible to model the passage of trains on spatial varying subsurface.

 _Train traveling on random media_:
 ![](/scatter_rose.gif)